 Dehydrating the Scrambled Eggs

 Place the prepared scrambled eggs in thin dollops on a dehydrator rack (or prepared tray).
 Dehydrate according to your specific dehydrator’s settings/instructions.
-If you don’t have a dehydrator, you can substitute an oven-safe baking/cooking rack, drip tray, and a fan-forced oven.
-See the safety note above.
+If you don’t have a food dehydrator (affiliate link), you can substitute an oven-safe baking/cooking rack, drip tray, and a fan-forced oven.
+See the safety note and link above.

 The dehydration time will depend on your machine, settings, how thick your eggs are spread, and the moisture content.
 As the egg mixture dries, it will change in colour and take on a hard firm texture.